tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Brazil.md

 {{% /alert %}}

-## Submit Transaction Using Credit Cards
+## Submit Transactions Using Credit Cards

 This method lets you process the payments performed by your customers using credit cards.
 For Brazil, you can perform the two-step flows (**Authorization**, **Capture**), and one-step flows (**Charge**).
 For more information, refer to [Payment flows]({{< ref "payments.md#payment-flows" >}}).